 Melt three or four candy melts and dip the ends of your sticks into the melt and into the cake pop.
 Set upside down on a cookies sheet and put back into the freezer for another hour.
 You should then have a cookie sheet that looks like this -

 Next, melt your chocolate candy melts and coat each cake pop entirely.
-Set in your Cake Pop Stand (check this one out!!) to let the candy harden and cool- about an hour.
-DO NOT PUT INTO THE FRIDGE – if they get too cold the candy will “sweat” and the next part will not work.
+Set in your Cake Pop Stand to let the candy harden and cool- about an hour.
+DO NOT PUT INTO THE FRIDGE - if they get too cold the candy will "sweat" and the next part will not work.